MISStexOURIAN/memory-game/README.md

 # Memory-Game
 This is an app written in HTML, CSS, and JavaScript, designed to mimic the classic memory card game in which players attempt to find matching cards in as few moves as possible.

 ## Instructions
+Clone to your GitHub, or download the zip file.

+## How to Play
-This game is designed for two players, so first the users must assign Player 1 and Player 2.
-The underlined player name indicates whose turn it is.
-The active player clicks or taps two cards to turn them over.
+1. The player clicks or taps two cards to turn them over.
 If they match, they remain turned over and no further action is needed.
 If they don't match, the cards automatically turn over.
-In either case, the game automatically switches turns to the other player (as indicated by the underline), and the other player repeats these steps.
-Continue playing until all matches are found.
+2. Continue playing until all matches are found.
+3. The user may click "Start Over" at any time to reset the game and begin again.

 ## Features
 - The Start Over button may be clicked at any time during the game to restart the game.
 Note that all data will be reset, and the cards will reshuffle.